SagarBapodara/Walmart-Sales-Forecasting/README.md

 Link to my Kaggle Notebook here [🔗](https://www.kaggle.com/code/sagarbapodara/walmart-sales-eda-modelling-forecasting)

 ## Dataset
 The data has been taken from [Kaggle](https://www.kaggle.com/datasets/aslanahmedov/walmart-sales-forecast/data).
+All the data files including the merged data are placed in [data](https://github.com/SagarBapodara/Walmart-Sales-Forecasting/tree/main/data) folder.

 Dates in the dataset range from 2010-02-05	to 2013-05-17, which is ~ 3 years.